 In comparison to Trello, creating issues in Jira may look a bit raw and unintuitive to non-technical users

 The truth is, Jira can be a hard nut to crack for those new to this software as well as for those who work in it on a daily basis.
-It can be a result of not only Jira’s limited out-of-the-box functionalities but also of either lack of communication between Jira admins and teams about recent updates to Jira Software, faulty configuration of projects, or even limited knowledge about the tool.
-Seeing as employees in IT industry spend probably every business day working in Jira, these factors can greatly affect how people in the companies use it, as well as their productivity in general.
+It can be a result of either lack of communication between Jira admins and teams about recent updates to Jira Software, improper configuration of projects, or even limited knowledge of the tool.
+Seeing that employees in the IT industry spend probably every business day working in Jira, these factors can greatly affect how people in the companies use it, as well as their productivity in general.
 They need to create documents, track their progress, plan their work, add new tasks to their boards, which means going through all those screens full of fields and options and often challenging to wrap their mind around.
-When creating tasks, too many fields to fill on the Create screen may sometimes be overwhelming.
-Without the knowledge about how to use Jira properly, it becomes a chore for them to interact with the software, and not a friendly work tool that’s there to help tackle the most complex assignments.
+Seeing too many fields to fill on the Create screen may sometimes be overwhelming.
+Without the knowledge about how to use Jira properly, it becomes a chore for them to interact with the software and not a friendly work tool that’s there to help tackle the most complex assignments.

 By devoting our time to configure Jira properly and educate our employees on how to work with it, we make it easier for them to navigate, understand, and even enjoy using the tool.

 Designing better Jira UI with advanced configurations